 Before supporting Apave Aeroservices’ strategy in the improvement of aviation safety and aviation organisations performance, he has worked 20 years for the French CNRS (Centre National de la Recherche Scientifique) and implemented numerous projects related to Safety Management at aviation authorities, aircraft operators and airports.
 Ivan is also an instructor assigned by ENAC (French Civil Aviation Academy) to a training program consisting in training airport managers to risk management, in frame of the continuous improvement of their Safety Systems.

 From 2013 to 2016 he was Corporate Treasurer of PEGASE, the French Cluster for Safety in Civil and Military aviation, that will become few years later the SAFE Cluster.

 For Apave Aeroservices he was contributing to the design of the first prototype of the newly RBO model (Risk Based Oversight) designed to meet OSAC’s commitment towards the EASA: a new approach of conducting oversight, driven by the combination of risk profile and safety performance, and its execution focusing on the management of risks, besides ensuring regulatory compliance.

 He is also working on civil and military aviation safety reviews, designing and customizing improvement action plans for aircraft operators, covering key issues like the organization and implementation of their Safety Management Systems, Fatigue Risk Management Systems (FRMS) and the implementation of a “just culture” as per ICAO recommendations.

-Lead SME on civil and military Airworthiness - referent
+Lead SME on civil and military Airworthiness - External referent

 With more than 20 years of experience at the French procurement Agency (DGA), French Ministry of Defence, including 15 years as airworthiness engineer and expert relating to Armament systems, Ivan assumed responsibilities as aircraft Project Certification Manager and Flight Test Manager.